odvlc/akka-mongo/README.md

 If the loop execution fails, the accumulated output till that point, a count of how many records have been accumulated, the reason for failure should be returned.

+## Implementation

+__Main__ class is used to populate local mongo db with test data and create the actor system to read the data from db.

+__StarterActor__ is used to start the loop

+__StopperActor__ is used to stop the loop

+__LooperActor__ is used to read from db

+__Messages__ class collects all the message types used in the system.

+__Constants__ provides easy access to change the program constants such as number of documents and number of looper agents.

+## Improvements/Todo
+Implement error handling logic

+Improve reading asynchronously from db

+Move message classes from __Messages__ class to respective Actor classes that use them.

 ## How to Build and Run
 You can build the application using the following command: